 - You don’t need to breathe in a special way.
 Your body knows how to breathe.

-- When you are ready, slowly bring your attention back to the council, and take a moment to notice how you feel.
+- When you are ready, slowly bring your attention back to space around you, and take a moment to notice how you feel.